Billy Stewart: Later life

-Stewart's weight caused him several health problems, culminating in diabetes, a condition which may have contributed to his automobile accident in 1969.
-He died in a broad-daylight car accident in January 1970, at age 32.
+Stewart's weight caused him several health problems, culminating in diabetes.
+Stewart died in a car accident in January 1970, at age 32.
 Stewart was driving a Ford Thunderbird and approached a bridge across the Neuse River near Smithfield, North Carolina (presumably on US 301, since I-95 had not yet been completed in the area at that time.
-I-95 terminated in Rocky Mount, North Carolina prior to 1973.
-His car left the highway, ran along the median strip at a slight angle to the highway, struck the bridge abutment, and plunged into the river instantly killing Stewart and three passengers.
-The other victims were in Stewart's band: Norman P. Rich, 39, of Washington, D.C.; William Cathey, 32 from Charlotte; and Rico Hightower, 22 of Newark, New Jersey.
+I-95 terminated in Rocky Mount, North Carolina prior to 1973.)
+His car left the highway, ran along the median strip at a slight angle to the highway, struck the bridge abutment and plunged into the river, instantly killing Stewart and three passengers.
+The other victims were in Stewart's band: Norman P. Rich, 39, of Washington, D.C.; William Cathey, 27, from Charlotte; and Rico Hightower, 27, of Newark, New Jersey.
 The four musicians were driving to a nightclub show in Columbia, South Carolina at the time and the car had been purchased only 12 days.
 It had been driven only 1,400 miles before the accident occurred.

 Stewart was buried in National Harmony Memorial Park in Landover, Maryland.